 An amendment to the Constitution shall be signed and promulgated in State Gazette by the Chairperson of the Grand National Assembly within seven days of being passed.

-A Grand National Assembly shall consist of 400 Members elected by the generally established procedure.
+A Grand National Assembly shall consist of 400 Members elected according to the election law in force.

 A Grand National Assembly shall: